yitongc19/strategy-game/README.txt

     Welcome to our game ForTheKing!
 This is a PVP game called “For the King” with elements of turn-based games, RPG and tower defense games.

+    The game allows players to work as a team and fight for the same goal--protect their king and kill the enemy king.
+The game consists of two main phases, the construct phase, which allows players to construct buildings on their own bases and the fight phase, where minions spawned from the buildings that players built will automatically fight each other.

+    This is basically a strategy game, where players need to cooperate with each other and make tactful decisions about where on the base and when to build a building.

 - How to Play

     To start the game, run the file WelcomeScreen.java found in source/View.
 This will take the player to the welcome screen.